olesk75/AnimatedGIF/README.md

 There is a slightly more complex solution though, which involves [running all UI code in the main thread, and let the writers write to a Queue object](http://effbot.org/zone/tkinter-threads.htm).
 Though this clearly works and solves the problem, it also means that, unless you are using threads for other tasks, you would have to rewrite your entire program just to include animated GIFs.
 That might be a tiny bit overkill to say the least...

 Of course, the simple way of doing it is using the non-threaded `stop` and `start` methods, which uses an "after()-loop", but in some cases, especially where the program is busy, the animation can get very choppy, as `after()` does not guarantee timely execution.
 Which is fine in some cases and not in others.
 Use either approach as you see fit.

+Personally, I've tended to let the animated gif run in a loop with and update(), and let the task I am waiting for run in a thread.
+This usually works better than putting the animation in a thread if the task isn't making updates to the window.